Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Before you let anyone on your roof, make sure they are properly licensed and insured.
 This is a non-negotiable first step that protects you from any liability if an accident happens on your property.
 A reputable contractor will always carry general liability insurance and workers’ compensation.
 In Washington, you can easily look up a contractor to confirm their license is active and that they have the necessary bonding and insurance.
 A professional company will be upfront with this information, so don’t hesitate to ask for proof.
 This simple check provides peace of mind and ensures the company meets local and state regulations.

-Ask About Their Experience with Your Roof Type
+Do They Have Experience with Your Roof Type?

 Not all roofs are created equal, and neither is the experience of the inspectors.
 The techniques for inspecting a cedar shake roof are very different from those for a flat commercial roof.
 It’s important to choose a professional who has direct experience with your specific roofing material, whether it’s composition shingles, metal, or a specialty product like DaVinci Roofscapes.
 When you call for an inspection, ask about their team’s familiarity with your type of residential roofing.
 An inspector with the right background will know exactly what to look for, from common failure points to material-specific signs of aging.